 Esophagus: Mucosa

 The lining of the esophageal mucosa is typical stratified squamous moist epithelium, providing protection for the esophagus as well as forming a barrier to microbes.
-Because nucleated cells remain at the surface of this epithelium, the epithelium is not classified as keratinized.
+Because nucleated cells remain at the surface of this epithelium, the epithelium is classified as non-keratinized.
 200x

 Epithelium

 The lining of the esophageal mucosa is typical stratified squamous moist epithelium, providing protection for the esophagus as well as forming a barrier to microbes.
-Because nucleated cells remain at the surface of this epithelium, the epithelium is not classified as keratinized.
+Because nucleated cells remain at the surface of this epithelium, the epithelium is classified as non-keratinized.
 200x

 Lamina propria

 The lining of the esophageal mucosa is typical stratified squamous moist epithelium, providing protection for the esophagus as well as forming a barrier to microbes.
-Because nucleated cells remain at the surface of this epithelium, the epithelium is not classified as keratinized.
+Because nucleated cells remain at the surface of this epithelium, the epithelium is classified as non-keratinized.
 200x